-Presidential Policies of the Imperialist Era
+Presidential Policies of American Imperialism

 During this time, the United States became isolationist, meaning that as a country, the US isolated itself and tried to avoid engaging in trade, wars, or other affairs with different countries.
-As the Gilded Age progressed, however, American politicians came to believe that the country was losing ground in a global land-grab in what is known as the Era of Imperialism.
+As the Gilded Age progressed, however, American politicians came to believe that the country was losing ground in a global land-grab in what is known as the Age of Imperialism.

 A series of American presidents each had their own views on imperialism and plans for how to best exert America's influence on the world.

 McKinley was assassinated in 1901 and his Vice President Theodore Roosevelt was sworn into office.
 Roosevelt is known for being a bit more bullish when it comes to foreign policy, or the ideas and decisions one country makes in dealing with other countries.

 If the United States had robust countries to trade with, then that would in turn help the U.S. economically.
-He developed what is remembered as Dollar Diplomacy, the goal of which was to strengthen the economic power of the United States and to promote trade in Latin America.
+He developed what is remembered as Dollar Diplomacy.
+This policy stated that the US would guarantee loans made to foreign countries to promote their development.
+Taft hoped that this would strengthen the economic power of the United States and promote trade in Latin America.

 When Woodrow Wilson became president in 1913, he cancelled Dollar Diplomacy and began a policy of Moral/Mission Diplomacy.
 Wilson’s policy gave support to countries who shared the same belief system as the United States as well as countries who, like America, had a democratic system of government.
 It also meant that the U.S. would not recognize or support any Latin American government that was not democratic.